Unknown Tetradrachm

 7th October 2010

 The third in the series of Fielding Lectures features an interesting and unusual crossover between numismatics and another discipline: oenology.
-Peter Clayton will address the subject of Greek Coins and the Wine Trade, while his audience will in due course address themselves to donating coins to a Wine Tasting for the benefit of charity.
+Peter Clayton will address the subject of Greek Coins and the Wine Trade.

 2nd December 2010